pcorderojure/de-challenge/DEPLOYMENT.md

 - When records in the input files are discarded because of format errors or other causes, these records are informed in the log files, and the records are put it in the files  "consoles_not_loaded.csv" and" result_not_loaded.csv" inside "data" folder, for better analysis.

 - Reports requested are generated in "report" folder

+- Configuration of the process is in the file"parameters.config" under "config" folder

 ## Data Model
 - The data model in 3NF is located in "DataModel" folder in three formats: